ahmetgsu/ev-assignment/README.md

 ### Run on iOS 📱

 - Run `npx react-native run-ios` in your terminal, on the root folder of the project

+### Run on Android 📱

+- Run `npx react-native run-android` in your terminal, on the root folder of the project

 ### Signin to app